 In addition to the vacuum coating machine M&B has also invested in a scorching/charring machine that can produce the centuries old Japanese technique of “Shou-Sugi-Ban” – charring planks – for use in residential cladding and lining projects (Please Note: M&B only recommends scorching on non-trafficable surfaces).
 Common in Japan since before the 1700s, the technique fell out of favor due to the advent of modern plastic or cement based products and a short supply of wood, though it was “rediscovered” in the early 2000′s and quickly gained the attention of architects and designers worldwide.

 The Shou-sugi-ban can look like a dark stain or have a surface texture similar to alligator skin.
 Its popularity is also due to the fact that wood treated with fire is fire resistant and extremely durable due to its low reactivity.
-Timber that has been scorched can be passed through our vacuum coater for a final protective coating i.e. clear primer, natural or colour finish.
+Timber that has been scorched can be passed through our vacuum coater for the pre installation coating of primer and or black matt colour.
+All scorched timber require recoating after insulation.
+Refer to the scorched care and maintenance.
 Scorching greatly lessens the effects of coatings fading, thereby reducing the period between maintenance work or the need to re-coat.

 - Variety of colours and finishes

 - Time saving and thus reduces costs

 - Factory applied, thus consistent and even coating